jimregan/notes/_drafts/2026-01-17-chatgpt-reel-notes.md

 **Ne haragudj, de most sietnem kell, mielőtt befoglalják a francia rudat a teremben.**

-Sorry, but I have to hurry now, *before the French loaf gets booked* in the room.
+Sorry, but I have to hurry now, before someone reserves the EZ bar at the gym.

 **Au revoir, Eszter!**